jimmykallhagen/Nordix-Yggdrasil/nordix-theme/nordix-dynamic-theme/README.md

 ## Nordix principles - Honor the developers

-### Nordix desktop theme for Yggdrasil is built upon the hard work of several outstanding open-source projects.
+### Nordix desktop theme for Yggdrasil is built upon the hard work of several outstanding open-source projects.<br>
-### All credit for the foundational work belongs to the original developers.
+All credit for the foundational work belongs to the original developers.
 Here are the projects that make this possible:

 - **[pywal](https://github.com/dylanaraps/pywal)** – The original pywal project, run by Dylan "dylanaraps" and contributors.